-Comment 1: Transactions can be committed without the user subsequently receiving notification of that fact, since message integrity is not required for TPC BenchmarkTM A.
+Comment 1: Transactions can be committed without the driver subsequently receiving notification of that fact, since a failure may occur after the transaction commits but before the driver records the transaction.

-Comment 2: Although the order of operations in the transaction profile (Clause 1.2) is immaterial, the actual transmission of the output message cannot begin until the commit operation has successfully completed.
+Comment 2: Although the order of operations in the transaction profile (see Clause 1.2) is immaterial, the return of the Account_Balance to the driver cannot begin until the commit operation has successfully completed.